 Welcome to Kevin Wells Photography!
-Sharing my work with others is a big motivator for me, so thank you for taking the time to check out my photos.
+Thanks for taking the time to check out my photos.

-I am a native Oregonian working as an Ecologist in Oregon and Washington.
-I specialize in monitoring of vegetation, wildlife and aquatics.
-I studied Biology and Spanish at the University of Oregon and got a Master of Science in Forestry from Bangor University in Wales.
-I have spent much of the last 5-10 years living abroad for work and traveling.
-I’ve lived in Costa Rica, Belize, Australia, Wales, and England, and have traveled to many places during those years such as New Zealand, Perú, Ecuador, Panama, Spain, Scotland and more.
-Pursuing professional ecology work abroad has been a highlight of my life and I plan on keeping international travel a core piece of my future.
-When I’m not taking photos I climb rock and mountains, backpack and hike, play tennis, and work on other forms of art.
+I am a native Oregonian working in the water quality sector in Oregon.
+I studied Biology and Spanish at the University of Oregon and got my Master of Science in Forestry from Bangor University in Wales.
+I lived abroad from 2011 to 2017 for work and school, in countries such as Costa Rica, Belize, Australia, Wales, and England, and continue to travel abroad often.
+I traveled to many other places during those years such as New Zealand, Perú, Bolivia, Ecuador, Panama, Nicaragua, Mexico, Nicaragua, Spain, Italy, and Scotland.
+When I’m not taking photos I climb, backpack, play tennis and ping pong, run, knit hats, swim, kayak, and try new whisky.

 My first DSLR was a Canon Rebel XTi (400D) with a kit lens.
 I eventually upgraded to a Canon 7D and a slightly better lens lineup.
 I currently shoot on a Canon 5D Mark IV body with these lenses: